Pastor Suzuki’s Testimony

 I’ve been involved in church planting and have served as a chairperson for the Kansai district church planting council.
 I’ve been a member for over 15 years of the National EVF church mission committee and serve six years as a chairperson.
 I was also involved with Radio evangelism and served as a chairperson for six years.
 In 2006 I was chairperson for the Kinki missionary church Executive committee; we had 300 pastors and 1,000 missions’ conferences.
 My involvement continued with the Korean CCC New Life 2000 project national headquarter general affairs for ten years.
 We had 13,000 Korean students dispatched to domestic churches.
 Lastly, I still serve on the trustee of Japan Bible seminary; this is my third term.

 I want to share my family’s background further.
 I am seventy-five years old, and my wife Sayoko is seventy-three.
 We have been married for 50 years.
 We were saved and baptized at Urawa Evangelical Free Church in Saitama Prefecture in the Kanto area.
 We started our ministry career as church planters at Higashi-Omiya Church; this pioneer church was blessed, and two buildings were built in ten years.
 I still worked for a company; my wife was an elementary school teacher.
 After that, I attended seminary for four years while my wife supported our family.
-We were led to the Kansai area, where I pastored three churches over 30 years: Uji Church as the first Japanese pastor in the 5th year of the church planting after missionaries founded and served; Mukaijima Church as pioneer church planting, and Kyoto Church which had a 60-year history.
+We were led to the Kansai area, where I pastored three churches over 30 years: Uji Church as the first Japanese pastor in the 5th year of the church planting after missionaries founded and served; Mukaijima Church as pioneer church planting, and Kyoto Church, which had a 60-year history.
 God led me to Ueda Church in Nagano, where I pastored for nine years.
 Our ministry lives have been a series of many blessings but also hardships.
 I was 68 years old when we devoted ourselves to the current pioneer church plant of Shinonoi.

 We have two sons, two daughters, and eight grandchildren.
 At the beginning of the church planting of Mukaijima Church in Fushimi Ward, Kyoto Prefecture, we had a lot of difficulties, especially in the first year.
 However, we had regular monthly support from other churches in the Kansai area.
 I pastored this church for eight years; God blessed the group, and it became a self-supporting church of 40 members.